Point Reyes Light (newspaper): The Light's accomplishments

-Despite its small size, the paper began sending reporters and photographers on overseas assignments to report on five waves of historic immigration to West Marin.
-In 1988 and 1991, The Light sent reporters to Jalostotitlán in southern Mexico to report on immigration then underway.
-It also hired 11-year-old Alicia Hernandez to write a weekly column describing West Marin from a young Latina's perspective, and in 1986, a special issue of Newsweek magazine named her one of “100 New American Heroes.”

 In 1995, the paper sent reporters to Ticino, the Italian-speaking canton of Switzerland, and to war-torn Croatia.
 In 1997, a Light reporter went to Northern Ireland, the Republic of Ireland, and Portugal's Azores to research historic immigrations from those islands.

 The immigration reports won both journalism awards and attention from other news media.
 In a special report on America's First Amendment, German’s ARD television network in 1989 observed, “America’s small newspapers top the list of things US citizens can take pride in, and among America’s best small papers is The Point Reyes Light.”